oprypin/crsfml/docs/api/window.md

 * *handle* - Platform-specific handle of the control
 * *settings* - Additional settings for the underlying OpenGL context

+## SF::Window#create(mode,title,style)

+Create (or recreate) the window

+If the window was already created, it closes it first.
+If *style* contains Style::Fullscreen, then *mode* must be a valid video mode.

+* *mode* - Video mode to use (defines the width, height and depth of the rendering area of the window)
+* *title* - Title of the window
+* *style* - Window style, a bitwise OR combination of `SF::Style` enumerators

 ## SF::Window#create(mode,title,style,settings)